Answer These Personality Questions and We’ll Tell You What Sport You Should Get Into

 Did you know

-The NFL has had many legendary players over the years, including Joe Montana, Jerry Rice, and Tom Brady.
+The CFL has had many legendary players over the years, including Doug Flutie, Warren Moon, and Johnny Rodgers.